 Stepping inside this estate is like taking a walk through time.
 Post opened her mansion up for public viewing to allow people to see 20th century luxury living the way she experienced it—with her flare for 18th-century French design and all.
 Her collections are a testimony to her own personal curatorial prowess, but moreover, her estate speaks to the power of artful living.
 A walk through the French parterre or a glimpse at the Lunar Lawn through the magnificent breakfast room is enough to remind any visitor that the places we live in are art themselves.

 One of the best parts about Washington, DC real estate is its close proximity to arts and culture.
 Whether you peruse stop-motion portraiture at the National Portrait Gallery or Byzantine tapestries at Dumbarton Oaks, Washington, DC has a surplus of incredible art museums to explore.
-If you’re interested in learning more about how you can live in Washington, DC luxury estates, contact me today.
+If you’re interested in learning more about how you can live in Washington, DC luxury estates, today.